 Why should students take your course at University College?

 In an ever-changing and unstable journalism industry, reporters are embracing audio reporting and podcasting as a vital medium to inform the public.
 This course will give students the technical, ethical and creative expertise to successfully jump into this journalistic field.
 I am excited to use my experience as a public radio reporter to teach the next generation of journalists.

 What valuable skills do they learn in this course?

 I plan to teach students about everything that goes into successful audio reporting and podcasting.
 They’ll learn about how to interview sources, how to edit audio and how to structure a podcast to successfully tell a story.
 I’m also planning to give guidance on how to report authoritatively and emphatically during a crisis, pointing to my experience covering the aftermath of Michael Brown’s shooting death in Ferguson.

-Click to learn more about his course: Audio Storytelling: From Podcasts to Newscasts.
+Learn more about his course: Audio Storytelling: From Podcasts to Newscasts.

 Rosenbaum was a part of an award-winning reporting team at St. Louis Public Radio that covered the aftermath of Michael Brown’s shooting death in Ferguson.
 With the help of a number of his colleagues, he won a regional Edward R. Murrow Award in 2015 for Hard News.
 He’s also contributed to regional Murrow awards for covering flooding in St. Louis and the protests over Jason Stockley’s acquittal.
 And he’s won first place and honorable mentions in Missouri Broadcasters Awards for his coverage of football and soccer stadium controversies in St. Louis.
 Rosenbaum is married to Lauren Todd, who is the engineering librarian at Washington University.
 The two live in Richmond Heights with their two sons.